-The Bristol Police Department Traffic Division falls under the Patrol Services Bureau and is headed by Lieutenant Todd Kozaryn.
+The Bristol Police Department Traffic Division falls under the Patrol Services Bureau.
 The Traffic Division plays a major role in the operation of the BPD.
 Six fulltime police officers are assigned to this division.
 The goal of the Traffic Division is to reduce traffic crashes and injuries throughout the city.
 While proactive police enforcement is a tool for helping to achieve this goal, voluntary compliance from the public is the ultimate goal.

 The traffic officers receive advanced training in areas such as accident investigation and reconstruction, DWI enforcement and photography.
 The officers make use of laser units for speed enforcement and the radar speed trailer to give drivers instant feedback on how fast they are traveling.
 Computerized equipment is used to reconstruct accident scenes and plot accident diagrams.